hammaadrizwan/hammaadrizwan/README.md

 <code>Developer/ Creator/ ML enthusiasit </code>

 I'm an Asian Full-stack developer, with a goal to increase my knowledge on technology.
 All of my projects are built from a bottom to top approach, from researching, planning to finally the deploying stage.
-Now my focus is to build my applications using cloud services, with some background knowledge on AWS, GCP and Microsoft Aure.
+Now my focus is to build my applications using cloud services, with some background knowledge on AWS, GCP and Microsoft Azure.

 <p align="center">
   <a href="https://www.youtube.com/@HammaadRizwan"><img width="32px" alt="Youtube" title="Youtube" src="https://i.imgur.com/qiXu7b2.png"/></a>